URI:

 to color or number to erect a new civilization: Universópolis.

-cosmic race.
+development of a cosmic race.

-go forth around the world professing their knowledge.
+then go forth around the world professing their knowledge.

 Vasconcelos continues to say that the people of the Iberian